New paper!

 Sylvain

 Today I am writing a very small post to encourage you (my beloved readers) to directly go to Richard Lipton’s blog to read this very good post The 3 percent solution.
 Richard Lipton (professor of Computer Science at Georgia Tech) is talking about a question that arises in its mind about the role of theory w.r.t. real world problems.
-Indeed, using again and again notation to assess the interest of our work, don’t we loose something?
-I often tell to my students that the choice of a sorting algorithm in practice does not only depend on the asymptotic complexity, but […]
+Indeed, using again and again $latex \cal O$ notation to assess the interest of our work, don’t we loose something?
+I often tell to my students that the choice of a sorting algorithm in practice does not only depend on the […]

 Read More